 In 1961 the natural wealth of wildlife had been badly affected by post-war farming and the building of new housing and transport links.
 Gloucestershire's characteristic pre-war species such as the otter were facing local extinction.

 The Trust's home was in Community House, College Green, next to Gloucester Cathedral, a location for TV dramas and Harry Potter film shoots.

-The Trust's first nature reserve was Badgeworth Pool.
+The Trust acquires its first nature reserve - Badgeworth Pool.

 A nest box scheme was started at Betty Daw's Wood nature reserve.
 It was a great success and helped many species such as the nuthatch wren and marsh tit to breed.